opensearch-project/project-website/events/opensearchcon/unconference/index.md

 yourself, and, if a card already has all 5 spaces filled, you can no longer vote for it.

-At 1:20, Nick and Kris will collect and sort the cards, then select the day's talks from the cards receiving the most votes while ensuring the widest arrangement of topics are covered.
+At 1:20, Nick, Kris, and Charlotte will collect and sort the cards, then select the day's talks from the cards receiving the most votes while ensuring the widest arrangement of topics are covered.

 At 1:30, we will return the cards to the wall in the order each talk will be given.
 Be ready to talk and participate!